conjuga/conjuga/_posts/2025/03/28/2025-03-28-french-verb-conjugation-verbe-Avoir-subjunctive-pluperfect.md

 ---

-To continue refining your French language skills, try our [French Conjugation App]({{site.appStore.url}}).
+To continue refining your French language skills, try our [Conjuga]({{site.appStore.url}}).
 With it, you can practice conjugating a plethora of verbs anytime, anywhere.

 Stay tuned for further posts on French verb conjugations to support your language learning journey!